onyxpoint/presentations/slides/17_Ordered_Walkthrough.md

 ##Full Execution Walkthrough

+The code can be found at http://git.io/jUYx

-You can find all code and output at [http://git.io/ZPuZNQ](https://gist.github.com/peiriannydd/7059200)
+You can find all sample output at [http://git.io/ZPuZNQ](https://gist.github.com/peiriannydd/7059200)